FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern---Part-2.md

 You might notice that

-1. As discussed in [part-1](https://fullgc.github.io/stackable-traits-pattern/), the modifier of the 'receive' method should be "abstract override"
+1. As discussed in [Part-1](https://fullgc.github.io/stackable-traits-pattern/), the modifier of the ‘receive’ method should be “abstract override”

-2. We gather the metrics only on RecordableMessage message
+2. We gather the metrics only on the 'RecordableMessage' message

-3. For calculating 'time-in-mailbox', 'dispatchTime’ is used
+3. For calculating 'time-in-mailbox', 'dispatchTime' is used

-4. For calculating 'processing-time', we take take time before invoking the action, then invoking the action, and record the ‘processing-time’ when it finished.
+4. For calculating 'processing-time', we take time before invoking the action, then invoking the action, and record the ‘processing-time’ when it finished.

 The LoggerActor is the following